Hey, it's Open Line Friday on the Rush Limbaugh Show and this is Mark Inferrush.

 Wood-fired trains.

-Yeah, so much for Washington State Russia's PEP P was Washington State's potential ban on on beach campfires, and now you have all these fires in California, so Rush nailed that one too.
+And now you have all these fires in California, so Rush nailed that one too.

 Thank you, Mark, for having me.

-My my pleasure, Gene.
+My pleasure, Gene.

-The fact is uh it's disgraceful.
+The fact is, it's disgraceful.

 You're either with us or against us.

-Uh Saudi Arabia's principal export isn't oil, it's ideology.
+Saudi Arabia's principal export isn't oil.

-All the oil is is the means to fund the export of the ideology.
+All the oil is, is the means to fund the export of the ideology.

-Uh so the fact is when President Bush says you're either with us uh or against us, uh Americans have ticked the both of the above box, and we are supporting both sides, and we are f effectively funding both sides in this war.
+So the fact is, when President Bush says you're either with us or against us, Americans have ticked the both of the above box, and we are supporting both sides.

 Oil will be superseded by something else.

-Uh and it's ridiculous that we don't want to have serious investment in that.
+And it's ridiculous that we don't want to have serious investment in that.

 You know, you look at your car.